efflux/doc-otobo-dev/content/documentation/style-guide.rst

 .. code-block:: rst

-   The agents are able to change the interface language of OTRS.
+   The agents are able to change the interface language of OTOBO.
 To change the interface language, click on your avatar on the top left corner, then select Personal Settings menu item.
 A new screen will be displayed.
 On this screen click on the User Profile, and then find a widget named Language.
 Select the